 Once you've gathered the recommended items (see below), bag each one separately and label the bags with a thick black permanent marker.
-This will prevent items from getting jumbled together, and it will save you from frantically searching for what you need, when you need it.
+This will prevent items from getting jumbled together, and it will save you from frantically searching through your camping gear for what you need, when you need it.

 What to Pack

 The idea is to make your kit as small and compact as possible, while still having enough items on hand to fix the types of injuries common to camping.
 Yes, camping is supposed to be enjoyable, but as with most types of outdoor activities, there's still the element of risk.
 Plan for fun, but be prepared.

 Since a drugstore or supermarket may not be close by, having a little of everything on hand is a good idea.
 You can always re-stock, and as you gain more camping experience, you may find that you're carrying too much of some things or not enough or others.
 Keep in mind that you can add to or delete from your kit according to personal needs.
 Following is a list of recommended items to get you started: